Galahad091/My-arb-on-fantom/README.md

-# My arb on fantom
+# My simple arb bot on Fantom.
+This also can apply to EVM such as Cronos, Avax, Polygon, etc